-IBM goes from deploying every two weeks to 100+ times a day.
+IBM goes from deploying twice a week to 100+ times a day.

 Deploying 100+ times per day, up from 2 per week

 1 minute time to deployment, down from 4 hours

 IBM Cloud™ Kubernetes Service is a managed container service for the rapid delivery of applications that can bind to advanced services like IBM Watson® and blockchain.
 As a certified K8s provider, IBM Cloud Kubernetes Service provides intelligent scheduling, self-healing, horizontal scaling, service discovery and load balancing, automated rollouts and rollbacks, and secret and configuration management.
 The Kubernetes service also has advanced capabilities around simplified cluster management, container security and isolation policies, the ability to design your own cluster, and integrated operational tools for consistency in deployment.

 IBM Kubernetes Service team had a deployment process that was lengthy and cumbersome.
 On Tuesdays the team spent three to four hours running a series of complex Jenkins jobs that would build different microservices and components, and then deploy them to various clusters.

 Unfortunately, treating deployments as one big monolithic block of code was not scalable for them, sometimes they would have hundreds or even thousands of changes going into a single deployment.
 In place of a feature flag service, they would hard code an environment variable into the deployments.
 In order to make changes to that, they would have to go to the system, update the environment variable, and restart the applications.
 This was a lengthy and complicated process they sought to replace.
 In updating their stack and systems they wanted to focus on three important initiatives: improving visibility, decentralizing and decoupling services, and simplifying processes.